Pregnancy Food List

 Iron

-Iron helps the body produce hemoglobin, which carries oxygen to the baby.
-Many pregnant women need more iron to prevent anemia and support healthy blood circulation.
+Iron helps produce hemoglobin, which carries oxygen throughout the body and to the baby.
+Many pregnant people need extra iron to prevent anemia.

 Calcium

-Calcium supports the development of the baby’s bones and teeth.
-If a pregnant woman does not consume enough calcium, the baby may draw it from the mother’s bones.
+Calcium supports the development of strong bones and teeth.
+If intake is too low, the body may draw calcium from the parent’s bones.

 Omega-3 Fatty Acids